bentoml/BentoML/docs/source/frameworks/fastai.rst

 In this tutorial, we will show how to train a model for sentiment analysis with fastai, then we will use BentoML to save and create a prediction service.

-We will use the IMDb dataset from the paper `*Learning Word Vectors for Sentiment Analysis* <https://ai.stanford.edu/~ang/papers/acl11-WordVectorsSentimentAnalysis.pdf>`_, which contains several thousand movie reviews, for this tutorial.
+We will use the IMDb dataset from the paper |stanford_link|_, which contains several thousand movie reviews, for this tutorial.

 .. note::